You are meeting your team for the first time. Maybe you have been the head coach for a long time, or maybe this is your first head coach job.

 “We thought we would do an ice breaker, then go into team expectations, training standards, vision…”

 “Wait, wait, wait,” I interrupted.
-“This is the first time the team is meeting since last season, there is a new coach, you have a lot of new players, and there is no rush to cram all this information down their throat.
+“This is the first time the team is meeting since last season, there is a new coach, you have a lot of new players, and you are going to try and cram all that into 30 minutes, PLUS team expectations, training standards, and your vision?
 Is that all true?”

 “Haha, yeah, that sounds about right.”

 “Can I offer a different take on what could happen tonight?”